mstreichler/MSBA/README.md

 * About: Created three transaction management applications along with a data warehouse for Costco Wholesale, and selected a subset of the data to analyze any market trends
 * Language: SQL

+#### Predicting Firm Bankruptcy
+* Semester: Spring 2021
+* Course: Financial Modeling & Testing
+* About: Explored how distressed stocks are priced and the effects of financial distress on portfolio returns
+* Language: Python

 #### Predictive Modeling Exercises
 * Semester: Summer 2020
 * Course: Predictive Modeling